 Flat Top Line Revenues, Spending Cash

-Suggesting that either operational efficiencies have come into play, or higher margin products.
-As the research note suggests, there could be a large degree of operational gearing at play and an uptick in sales could lead to a disproportionately large increase in profits as many costs are already fixed.
+This may suggest that either operational efficiencies have come into play, or higher margin products.
+As the research note suggests, there could be a large degree of operational gearing at play.
+An uptick in sales could lead to a disproportionately large increase in profits as many costs are already fixed.

 This also isn’t a business where cash is being accumulated.
-Capital expenditures have eaten up the majority of what has been generated by operations, and whilst it is not the case that cash has been drained out of the business and needs to be replaced, the cash balance has gone nowhere: in effect treading water.
+Capital expenditures have eaten up the majority of what has been generated by operations.
+Whilst it is not the case that cash has been not decreased the cash balance has gone nowhere: in effect treading water.

 The company carries debt, which has not been repaid.
-The amount on the last financial statements was £3.6m and with an interest charge of £246k we can see this is not a cheap loan.
-A look at the notes says this is an invoice discounting facility, and typically interest rates for these are fairly high.
+The amount on the last financial statements was £3.6m.
+With an interest charge of £246k we can see this is not a cheap loan.
+A look at the notes says this is an invoice discounting facility.
+Typically interest rates for these are fairly high.
 The accounts note that interest rates paid are up to 12%.